Research infrastructure

-Biogeochemical Analytical Facility (BAF) infrastructure hold instruments for analysis of key chemical parameters in terrestrial and aquatic biogeochemical and ecological research and as such is of major interest for a large range of research groups.
-BAF act as a core analytical facility for several major research projects run by researcher at EMG together with their collaborators and now opens up for other users at Umeå and other universities.
+BAF infrastructure holds instruments for the analysis of key chemical parameters in terrestrial and aquatic biogeochemical and ecological research and, as such, is of major interest to a large range of research groups.
+BAF act as a core analytical facility for several major research projects run by a researcher at EMG together with their collaborators and is open to other users at Umeå and other universities.

-Instruments can be used after having taken a course in how to use them, except for the nutrient analyzer which is only run by Anders Jonsson.
+Instruments can be used after having taken a course in how to use them, except for the nutrient analyzer, which is only run by Anders Jonsson.
 Introduction/course to run instruments are given on request to Anders Jonsson.

 Gas chromatograph

-Carbon analyzer
+TOC analyzer

-TOC analyzer Formacs HT-I TOC/TN, Skalar This carbon analyzer compose of an analytical compartment with an auto sampler with a capacity of 80 liquid samples, and a solid material combustion oven.
+This carbon analyzer composes of an analytical compartment with an auto sampler with a capacity of 80 liquid samples, and a solid material combustion oven.
 Liquid samples for organic carbon are injected into a furnace with a temperature of >800°C, and the gas then passes a non-dispersive infrared detector (NDIR-detector).
 Solid samples can be combusted in a separate oven (up to 1100°C).
 Samples are then manually fed using crucibles into the oven.
 The gas is analyzed on the NDIR-detector on the analyzer.
-There is also a separate injection site for analysis of inorganic carbon in liquid samples.
+There is also a separate injection site for the analysis of inorganic carbon in liquid samples.
 Total nitrogen in water can also be measured at the same time as organic carbon.
 The TN is detected with a ND25-detector (chemiluminescent detector).

 Nutrient analyzer